pinceladasdaweb/Frontend-Snippets/PHP/detect-ie/README.md

 ###jQuery 2.0 dropped support to IE 6/7/8 versions.
-This script check the IE version and serve a old version for old IE's.
+This script check the IE version and serve a old version of jQuery for old IE's.